-Due: As set forth on the inside cover page
+Due: As set forth on the inside cover pages

-The Metropolitan Government of Nashville and Davidson County (the "Metropolitan Government") is issuing its \$[488,655,000] General Obligation Refunding Bonds, Series 2026D (the "Series 2026 Bonds").
-The Series 2026 Bonds are being issued pursuant to and in accordance with: (i) the Constitution and the laws of the State of Tennessee, including particularly the applicable legal provisions of the Local Government Public Obligations Act of 1986, Tennessee Code Annotated §§ 9-21-101 et seq., as amended (the "Act"); (ii) the Charter of The Metropolitan Government of Nashville and Davidson County authorized in referendum on June 28, 1962, as amended (the "Charter"); and (iii) Resolution No. RS2026- duly and lawfully adopted by the Metropolitan Council by the Metropolitan County Council of the Metropolitan Government (the "Metropolitan Council") on February 3, 2026 (the "Bond Resolution").
+The Metropolitan Government of Nashville and Davidson County (Tennessee) (the "Metropolitan Government") is issuing its \$[195,790,000] General Obligation Improvement Bonds, Series 2026A (the "Series 2026A Bonds"), \$[152,210,000] General Obligation Improvement Bonds, Series 2026B (the "Series 2026B Bonds") and \$[239,130,000] General Obligation Improvement Bonds, Series 2026C (the "Series 2026C Bonds", and together with the Series 2026A Bonds and the Series 2026B Bonds, the "Series 2026 Bonds").
+The Series 2026 Bonds are being issued pursuant to and in accordance with: (i) the Constitution and the laws of the State of Tennessee, including particularly the applicable provisions of the Local Government Public Obligations Act of 1986, Tennessee Code Annotated §§ 9-21-101 et seq., as amended (the "Act"); (ii) the Charter of The Metropolitan Government of Nashville and Davidson County authorized in referendum on June 28, 1962, as amended (the "Charter"); (iii) the terms and conditions contained in the Initial Resolutions duly and lawfully adopted by the Metropolitan County Council of the Metropolitan Government (the "Metropolitan Council") on various dates (the "Initial Resolutions"); and (iv) Resolution No. RS2026- duly and lawfully adopted by the Metropolitan Council on February 3, 2026 (the "Bond Resolution").